Federal manual and supplements

 - A soil survey map.

-Delineations done during a drought year should be done using the methods in Chapter 5 of the regional delineation supplements, which address the following difficult wetland situations:
+Chapter 5 of the regional delineation supplements addresses the following difficult wetland situations:

 - Periods of below-normal rainfall